Voice of America is required by law to report the news accurately. Could Donald Trump change that?

 Lake was a broadcast journalist in Arizona for decades, winning two Emmys for her team’s coverage of landmine recovery in Cambodia, a Fox News spokeswoman said.
 Then Lake quit and ran for governor.
 She’s falsely denied two election losses — Trump’s loss to Joe Biden in 2020 and her own for governor in 2022.
 Last year, she ran for Senate in Arizona and lost.

-Throughout, Lake built a national profile as an unflinching Trump ally with a relentless focus on unsubstantiated claims of election fraud and tough talk about securing the U.S.-Mexico border with force.
+Throughout, Lake built a national profile as an unflinching Trump ally.
 Her showy on-camera clashes with mainstream reporters — “monsters,” she said — got plaudits online and apparently Trump’s attention as well.

-At a Trump rally just days before the election last year, Lake, then still a Senate candidate, declared the subject of her “pet project.”

-“Reforming the fake news into some real honest press,” she told a cheering crowd. ”The days of the fake news are numbered.
-We’re going to get some real journalists once again.”

 David Bauder covers media for The Associated Press and reported from New York.
 Laurie Kellman has reported for the AP from Washington, Israel and London for 27 years.
 Follow her at http://www.x.com/APLaurieKellman